nodeschool/organizers/README.md

 Chapter owner should create a repo for their chapter, e.g. https://github.com/nodeschool/berlin

+The repo name should be short and all lowercase (since this will also be your chapter url, see step 4).

 ### 2

 Chapter owner should make a new Team on the nodeschool org with the same name.
 The owner then has to go into the chapter org and specifically add the chapter team as a collaborator: